lxpaul/Projet_MLA_Music_Transcription/README.md

 ### Data Preprocessing

-The **DataSet** folder contains a notebook titled "Basic Processing of GuitarSet and Target Time-Frequency Matrix Generation."
-This notebook demonstrates how to preprocess the GuitarSet data and extract useful annotations (notes and multi-pitch).
+The notebook "Basic Processing of GuitarSet and Target Time-Frequency Matrix Generation" demonstrates how to preprocess the GuitarSet data and extract useful annotations (notes and multi-pitch).
 These annotations are used to generate the following binary target matrices:

 - **Yn**: Corresponds to note activations (whether a note is active).
 - **Yo**: Corresponds to note onsets.